forta-network/docs/docs/deposit-fort-vault.md

 ## Withdrawing from the FORT Token Vault and Claiming Rewards

-Initiating a withdrawal request from the FORT Token Vault will result in a percentage amount of FORT returned to you at the time of withdrawal based on the availability of liquidity in the vault.
+Initiating a withdrawal request from the FORT Vault will result in a percentage amount of FORT returned to you at the time of withdrawal based on the availability of liquidity in the vault.
 To claim the remaining FORT, you must wait the **10 day cooling off period** to initiate a withdrawal transaction for the remainder of your FORT tokens.

 Rewards are automatically included in your total FORT deposit amount and will continue to grow.